dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 Getting a response from a message box

-If you display a message box that has more than just an OK button, you’ll probably
+If you display a message box that has more than just an OK button, you'll probably

 want to know which button the user clicks.
-You’re in luck.
+You're in luck.
 The MsgBox function

 returns a value that represents which button is clicked.
 You can assign the result